Category Archives: Local SEO

 NAP Citations

-The terms “NAP” and “Citations” are often used interchangeably, but the best way to understand them as critical elements for local SEO is to look at what they represent: Name, Address, and Phone (N.A.P.).
+The terms “NAP” and “Citations” are often used interchangeably; however, to understand them as critical elements for local SEO, it is best to examine what they represent: Name, Address, and Phone (NAP).

 It’s a no-brainer that potential customers searching for local HVAC businesses via Google will want easily accessible contact information.